bastian-lengen-epfl/NameToBeFound/README.md

 4. Uncertainty of the Wesenheit magnitude
 5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all cepheids
 6. Redshift
+7. Color term V-I, only used for K-corrections, can be a column full of NaN if not necessary

 For the `/Data/Cepheids_MW.csv`:
 1. Galaxy host